A Century-Long Passion for Pumpkin Spice

 magazineadpumpkinspice.jpg

-About 30 years later, McCormick introduced its own Pumpkin Pie Spice which quickly became a pantry staple that helped cooks create delicious pies and cakes for their family and communities.
+About 30 years later, McCormick introduced its own Pumpkin Pie Spice, which quickly became a pantry staple that helped cooks create delicious pies and cakes for their families and communities.

 Fall offers up a certain comfort in the crispness of the air and the act of bundling up in a warm sweater.
-The vision of sunrays falling on an ever changing palette of autumnal hues and in the feasting on fresh apples, squashes and warming, aromatic food and drink.
+The vision of sunrays falling on an ever-changing palette of autumnal hues and feasting on fresh apples and squashes, as well as warming, aromatic food and drink.
 We begin to move into a reflective space and a period of coming together with family and friends for gatherings.
 We often reflect upon our gratefulness.
-It’s as if autumn offers a brief state of heightened sensory input while we transition from summer to winter.
+It’s as if autumn offers a brief state of heightened sensory input while transitioning from summer to winter.

-Our senses are piqued and in particular, our olfactory sense.
+Our senses are piqued, particularly our olfactory sense.
 Smell is the only sense that has a direct link to the deeper parts of our brain, the amygdala and the hippocampus.
 These areas are directly related to memory and emotion.
-The pervasive use of aromatic spices like cinnamon, ginger and clove means that with just one whiff of something a memory can be created or retrieved and an emotional response invoked.
+The pervasive use of aromatic spices like cinnamon, ginger, and clove means that with just one whiff of something, a memory can be created or retrieved, and an emotional response invoked.

-By flavoring everything with pumpkin spice, the hundred-year-old blend of cinnamon, clove, allspice and ginger, creative marketers might be tapping into our sense of nostalgia that abounds this time of year.
-Combine that with a ”limited time offer” and it has become a marketer’s delight.
-Either way, from pumpkin spiced beer, coffee, cat food and cereal the trend is real.
+By flavoring everything with pumpkin spice, the hundred-year-old blend of cinnamon, clove, allspice, and ginger, creative marketers might be tapping into our sense of nostalgia that abounds this time of year.
+Combine that with a “limited-time offer,” and it has become a marketer’s delight.
+Either way, the trend is real, from pumpkin-spiced beer to coffee, cat food, and cereal.

 What moistens the lip and what brightens the eye,